Mundig: Assessment

 There were persistent rumours in this period of four-year-old "ringers" being entered in the Derby, which is a race restricted to three-year-olds.
 The "winner" of the 1844 Derby was disqualified on these grounds and there were doubts about Bloomsbury and Little Wonder.
 Several later sources claim that Mundig, an unusually well-developed colt who arrived at Epsom surrounded in secrecy, may have been a four-year-old, the suggestion being that Emma's 1832 foal had been switched with his 1831 sibling.

 Stud career

 Following his retirement from racing Mundig stood as a stallion, with his stud fee in 1839 being 10 guineas.
 He reportedly became a very difficult and dangerous horse during his time at stud and was responsible for at least one death.
 Mundig's early progeny were disappointing runners and in 1843 he was sold for 400 guineas to Captain von Kotze, a Prussian breeder.
 He was exported and stood from 1844 to 1848 as a stallion at the Hauptgestüt Trakehnen stud in Germany.
 Mundig was then sold to another German breeder called van Saucken and died in 1852.
 One of his British foals, The Grey Prince was standing as a stallion at Badminton in 1865 as a sire of hunters.

 Pedigree

+Mundig is inbred 4S x 4D to the stallion Mercury, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.